top of page

 Emerging Research Questions for Phase 1 (2023)

-• Do audience members see themselves as stakeholders in arts organizations’ EDI work?
+Do ticket buyers see themselves as stakeholders in arts organizations’ EDI work?

-• How might arts organizations more deeply enfranchise audience members in this work?
+How might arts organizations more deeply enfranchise ticket buyers in this work?

-• How do audience members feel about efforts by arts organizations to diversify their artistic offerings and production practices?
+How do ticket buyers feel about efforts by arts organizations to diversify their artistic offerings and production practices?

 The IDEA Study is a special research initiative – a quantitative survey of audience attitudes about inclusion, diversity, equity, and access.